adjust/cocos2dx_sdk/README.md

 Select your project in the Project Navigator.
 In the left hand side of the main view, select your target.
 In the tab `Build Phases`, expand the group `Link Binary with Libraries`.
 On the bottom of that section click on the `+` button.
 Select below mentined frameworks and make sure to change the `Status` of frameworks to `Optional`.
 Adjust SDK uses these frameworks with following purpose:

+* `AdjustSdk.framework` - having native Adjust SDK framework is a must (you can download it from the release page of each Cocos2d-x SDK release)
 * `AdServices.framework` - to support Apple Search Ads campaigns
 * `AdSupport.framework` - to read iOS Advertising Id (IDFA) value
 * `StoreKit.framework` - to communicate with `SKAdNetwork` framework